Eccentricity as a signature of hierarchical subsolar-mass mergers in collapsar disks: Methods

 \section{Methods}

-The hierarchical black hole mergers are set up as a sequence of local clusters, each containing four black holes.
+The hierarchical subsolar-mass compact-object mergers are set up as a sequence of local clusters, each containing four black holes.
 While the initial bulk motion of each cluster is assumed to be Keplerian (the details of which in reality will depend on the presence of an accretion disk and the relevance of migration torques \citep{Lerner:2025dkd, Piro:2006ja}), we include an effective velocity dispersion

 where $\boldsymbol{u}=\boldsymbol{v}-v_\text{kep}\hat{\boldsymbol{\phi}}$ is the random-motion component of the velocity, $v_\text{kep}$ the local Keplerian velocity, and $\boldsymbol{v}$ the velocity of each compact object, $\sigma = \sigma_R\sigma_\phi \sigma_z$, and $\sigma_R,\sigma_\phi,\sigma_z$ are the dispersion widths in the three directions.
 Here we adopt the three coplanar initial configurations summarized in Fig.~\ref{fig:3D_render} and listed explicitly in Appendix~\ref{app:initial_data} (Table~\ref{tab:initial_punctures}), consisting of one, two, or three four-body clusters orbiting a central black hole.